 In lieu of flowers, donations may be made to Kenyon College in memory of Justin Morgan https://www.kenyon.edu/give-to-kenyon/ways-to-give-2/memorial-gifts/

-To send flowers to Justin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Justin Morgan, please visit our floral store.